 - Top-contact lamination

-Bendable OLED devices can be realized by fabricating the OLED layer stack on top of a flexible substrate – typically some type of plastic.
-The fabrication of a stretchable device is, however, more challenging since most of the device materials only tolerate relatively moderate levels of strain.
-At NanoSYD, we are working on the development of a new type of stretchable OLED based on a substrate with microscopic surface waves, which flatten out when the sample is stretched.
-This allows the OLED device to be installed on 3-dimensional surfaces and objects.
+Bendable OLED devices can be realized by fabricating the OLED layer stack on top of a flexible substrate – typically some type of plastic film or ultrathin glass.
+The fabrication of a stretchable device is, however, more challenging since most of the materials used in OLED devices can only tolerate very limited stretching before breaking.
+At NanoSYD, we are working on the development of a new type of stretchable devices towards a stretchable OLED display.
+This is based on a substrate with specially designed surface corrugations.
+When the substrate is stretched, these corrugations flatten out but the surface itself only bends.
+This will enable an OLED device that can be installed on arbitrary 3-dimensional surfaces and objects.
+This is complemented by device simulations that provide input to experimental investigations.

 Techniques for the integration of organic nanofibers into devices